2018-2019 Executive Committee

 Beyond her work at Ariel, Ms. Hobson has become a nationally recognized voice on financial literacy and investor education.
 She is a regular contributor and analyst on finance, the markets and economic trends for CBS News.
 She also contributes weekly money tips on the Tom Joyner Morning Show and pens a regular column for Black Enterprise magazine.
 As a passionate advocate for investor education, she is a spokesperson for the Ariel/Hewitt Study: 401(k) Plans in Living Color and the Ariel Black Investor Survey, both of which examine investing patterns among minorities.

-Ms. Hobson is a director of The Estée Lauder Companies Inc. and Starbucks Corporation.
-Her community outreach includes serving as chairman of After School Matters, a non-profit that provides Chicago teens with high-quality, out-of-school time programs, in addition to serving as chair of The Economic Club of Chicago.
-She is a board member of The Chicago Public Education Fund, George Lucas Education Foundation, Lucas Museum of Narrative Art, and Sundance Institute, where she has been appointed emeritus trustee.
-She is also a member of the American Academy of Arts and Sciences and serves on the Executive Committee of the Investment Company Institute’s board of governors.
-In 2015, Ms. Hobson was named to Time Magazine’s annual list of the 100 most influential people in the world.
+Ms. Hobson is vice chair of the Board of Starbucks Corporation and a director of The Estée Lauder Companies Inc., and JPMorgan Chase.
+Her community outreach includes serving as chairman of After School Matters, a non-profit that provides Chicago teens with high-quality, out-of-school time programs.
+She is chair of The Economic Club of Chicago’s board of directors, co-chair of the Lucas Museum of Narrative Art, and a board member of The Chicago Public Education Fund and George Lucas Education Foundation.
+She is also a member of the American Academy of Arts and Sciences, The Rockefeller Foundation Board of Trustees, and serves on the executive committee of the Investment Company Institute’s board of governors.
+In 2015, Ms. Hobson was named to Time Magazine’s annual list of the one hundred most influential people in the world.

 Ms. Hobson earned her AB from Princeton’s Woodrow Wilson School of International Relations and Public Policy.
-She has also received honorary doctorate degrees from Howard University, St. Mary’s College and the University of Southern California.
+She has also received honorary doctorate degrees from Howard University, St. Mary’s College, University of Southern California and Johns Hopkins University.

-Reeve Waud is the founder and managing partner of Waud Capital Partners, a private equity firm based in Chicago.
-He founded the firm almost 24 years ago and currently the firm has approximately $2.1 billion of capital under management.
-Over Mr. Waud’s 30 year private equity career, he has acquired more than 250 companies in a variety of industries with a special focus on healthcare, business and technology services.
+Reeve Waud is the Founder and Managing Partner of Waud Capital Partners, a private equity firm based in Chicago, Illinois.
+He founded the firm almost 25 years ago and today the firm has approximately $2.1 billion of capital under management.
+Over Mr. Waud’s 30 year private equity career, he has acquired more than 250 companies in a variety of industries with a special focus on healthcare, business and tech services.
 Today, Waud Capital’s portfolio companies have revenues of approximately $7 billion and approximately 50,000 employees.
 In addition, he has oversight and shares investment responsibility for an additional $15 billion of investments.

 Prior to founding Waud Capital Partners, Mr. Waud was an investment professional at Golder, Thoma, Cressey, Rauner, Inc. (GTCR), a private equity investment group based in Chicago.
 At GTCR, Mr. Waud had investment responsibility for a wide range of portfolio companies that were built through more than 30 acquisitions.

-Mr. Waud is a trustee of St. Paul’s School in Concord, New Hampshire and is a member of the Executive Committee and chairman of the Audit and Risk Committee.
-He serves as a trustee, chairman of the Audit and Finance Committee and member of the Executive Committee for John G. Shedd Aquarium.
+Mr. Waud is a trustee of St. Paul’s School in Concord, New Hampshire and is a member of the Executive Committee and is chairman of the Audit and Risk Committee.
+He serves as a trustee, chairman of the Audit and Finance Committee, and member of the Executive Committee of the John G. Shedd Aquarium.
 He is a member of the Finance Committee of Northwestern Memorial HealthCare and serves on the board of Northwestern Memorial Foundation.
-He serves as the first vice chair of programs of The Economic Club of Chicago and is a member of the Executive Committee.
+He serves as the first vice chair of programs of The Economic Club of Chicago and is a member of the Executive Committee and leads the Programs Committee.
 He is a trustee of The Art Institute of Chicago as well as serving as a member of the Finance Committee.
-In addition, Mr. Waud is chairman of the Illinois State Police Merit Board which has oversight responsibility for the state police.
-He was appointed by the Governor of Illinois and confirmed by the senate.
+In addition, Mr. Waud is chairman of the Illinois State Police Merit Board, which has oversight responsibility for the state police.
+He was appointed by the governor of Illinois and confirmed by the senate.

 Mr. Waud holds a BA in economics from Middlebury College and an MBA from the Kellogg School of Management at Northwestern University.